Develop a plan

 Remember your audience

 Remember your audience and remain aware that a web presence on social media sites can easily be made available to the public at large.
 This includes prospective students, current students, current employees and colleagues, alumni and peers.
-Consider this before posting to a social media site to ensure the content will not alienate, harm or provoke negative reactions to any of these groups.
+Consider your audience before posting to a social media site to ensure the content will not alienate, harm or provoke negative reactions to any of these groups.

-- Ensure that your facts are correct and strive for accuracy when posting on a social media site.
+Make sure that your facts are correct and always strive for accuracy when posting on a social media site.